How It All Started

 They shared their hopes and dreams of getting to know their parents before it was too late and helping others do the same.

-One idea that Candace had been tinkering with was creating a bilingual connection card game that would help bridge the language barriers she struggled with as a first-generation Taiwanese-American.
+One idea that Candace had been tinkering with was creating a bilingual connection card game that would help bridge the language barriers she struggled with as a second-generation Taiwanese-American.

-Joseph immediately resonated with her experience as a first-generation Chinese-American, having spent almost a year rebuilding his relationship with his parents.
+Joseph immediately resonated with her experience as a second-generation Chinese-American, having spent almost a year rebuilding his relationship with his parents.

 They made a commitment that day to bring this game into the world.
 If it helped just one other person share a meaningful moment with their mom or dad, it would all be worth it.

 Joseph and Candace spent the next six months designing a card game that would spark compassionate conversation and help people connect deeply with their parents.